 Section 17.16.010.B.1 of the Desert Hot Springs Zoning Ordinance identifies the underlying I-L (Light Industrial) zoning district as, "...intended to retain, enhance, and intensify existing and provide for the new development of lighter industrial uses along major transportation routes serving the City."
 The proposed medical marijuana cultivation facility qualifies as a "lighter industrial operation" in that no heavy manufacturing operations will be conducted on the site.
-Further, the use will occupy a site with access to Two Bunch Palms Trail, which is designated a Minor Arterial in the Circulation Element of the 2000 Desert Hot Springs General Plan.
+Further, the use will occupy a site with access to Little Morongo Road (via a future street to be constructed by the applicant), which is designated a Major Arterial in the Circulation Element of the 2000 Desert Hot Springs General Plan.